bhr/BHTouchTracking/README.md

 BHTouchTracking does not interfere with the views you display and gives you the flexibility to track anything in your selected view.

+Try it!

+If you have any questions, contact me (@tubtubde).